SCIInstitute/SCI-Solver_FEM/README.md

 ```
 (Assuming this is the location).

 **Note:** If you have compile errors such as <code>undefined reference: atomicAdd</code>, it is likely you need to set your compute capability manually.
 CMake outputs whether compute capability was determined automatically, or if you need to set it manually.
-The default (and known working) capability is 2.0.
+The default (and known working) minimum compute capability is 2.0.

 ```c++
 cmake -DCUDA_COMPUTE_CAPABILITY=20 ../src